smartdevicelink/sdl_evolution/proposals/nnnn-deprecate-rpc-request-factory.md

 ## Impact on existing code

 This will be a major change.
-The `RPCRequestFactory` will be deprecated to let developers know that its public methods may not be available in future releases.
-Developers will eventually have to start using the RPC constructors directly instead.
+The `RPCRequestFactory` will be flagged as deprecated in the next minor release to let developers know that its public methods may not be available in future releases.
+Developers will then have to use RPC constructors directly after the next major release.

 ## Alternatives considered